 The Company derives a significant portion of its revenues from a limited number of oil and natural gas exploration, development and production companies, and wind farm construction companies.
 During the years ended December 31, 2023, 2022, and 2021, the Company's ten largest customers accounted for approximately 73%, 66% and 81%, respectively, of its operating revenues.
 During the year ended December 31, 2023, three customers, ExxonMobil, SEACOR Marine Arabia, a joint venture through which vessels are chartered to Saudi Aramco, and Azule were together responsible for 48% or more of the Company's operating revenues from continuing operations.
 In addition, one or more of the Company's joint ventures may rely primarily on a single customer for their revenues.
 The portion of the Company's revenues or any of its joint ventures' revenues attributable to any single customer may change over time, depending on the level of activity by any such customer, the Company's ability to meet the customer's needs and other factors, many of which are beyond the Company's control.
 Additionally, most of the Company's contracts with its customers can be canceled on relatively short notice and do not commit its customers to acquire specific amounts of services or require the payment of significant liquidated damages upon cancellation.
 The loss of business from any of the Company's significant customers, whether temporary or permanent, the result of competition, military conflict or changes in consumer preferences, could have a material adverse effect on the Company's business, financial position, results of operations, cash flows and prospects.
-Further, to the extent any of the Company's customers experience an extended period of operating difficulty, it may have a material adverse effect on the Company's business, financial position, results of operation, cash flows and prospects.
+Further, to the extent any of the Company's business, financial position, cash flows and prospects.